 Welcome to Rozinlapaz.
 This website is devoted to arts and cultural happenings in La Paz, BCS, México.
 The listings on this page are updated as new information comes in, so check back often.
 Schedules can change, so if your heart is set on a particular event, best to double-check place and time.
 Expect to hear mainly Spanish spoken at most of these events.

-You can still find useful information on rozinlapaz.com.
-Go to the Venues page for directions to event venues.
-The Ongoing Activities page is a directory of ongoing and repeating arts and cultural activities around La Paz (for example, regularly scheduled drawing workshops, live music venues, Spanish schools and movie theatres are listed here).
+For directions on how to find event venues, go to the Venues page.
+The Ongoing Activities page is a directory of ongoing and repeating arts and cultural activities around La Paz (for example, regularly scheduled drawing and writing groups, live music venues, Spanish schools and movie theatres are listed here) The LiveMusic page is a directory of bars and restaurants that feature live music.
 The Links page points you to other English-language sites and sources of information about La Paz and Baja California Sur.
 The website’s Features archives have several stories from past years about artists and musicians.

 I welcome your feedback.
 You can reach me by e-mail with your comments, corrections and calendar additions at email@example.com or through the Rozinlapaz page on Facebook http://www.facebook.com/rozinlapaz.